Information for Principal’s Career Development Scholarship (PCDS) holders who have chosen to develop their teaching.

 Working with your supervisor: your supervisor (allocated to oversee your scholarship in your school) is your first point of reference for all queries about your commitments, opportunities for development and any available sources of support.

-Working with peers: there may be other Principal’s Career Development Scholarship holders in your school (contemporary or more experienced) and there are likely to be other tutorsa dn demonstrators.
+Working with peers: there may be other (PCDS) holders in your school (contemporary or more experienced) and there are likely to be other tutors and demonstrators.
 These can provide a good source of support.
 Apart from help with every day queries, you could:

-In your first year as a Principal’s Career Development Scholarship holder, you are likely to be engaged in similar teaching responsibilities as other tutors and demonstrators who are teaching in your school.
+In your first year as a PCDS holder, you are likely to be engaged in similar teaching responsibilities as other tutors and demonstrators who are teaching in your school.
 You would benefit from the same sources of support that are on offer to your fellow tutors and demonstrators:

-As you become more experienced and wish to develop your teaching to an enhanced level, you will want to become aware of what is on offer for more experienced tutors and demonstrators at Edinburgh:
+As you become more experienced and wish to develop your teaching furher, you will want to become aware of what is on offer for more experienced tutors and demonstrators at Edinburgh:

 If, in your final year, you are encouraged to seek formal accreditation for your teaching experiences, you may be interested in how this is supported at Edinburgh:

-If at any point you have general queries about developing your teaching or about this scheme in particular that cannot be resolved through your supervisor or other people in your school, do contact us.
+If at any point you have general queries about developing your teaching that cannot be resolved with your supervisor or other people in your school, do contact us.

 More experienced tutors and demonstrators may be considering participation in the Postgraduate Certificate in Academic Practice (PGCAP).
 For many good reasons though, eligibility for participation in this course normally excludes current postgraduate students who wish to develop their teaching.
 You may also need to pay full fees for this programme if you were considered eligible to participate in it.